-The Peering Efficiency score of a country is calculated by taking the sum of all unique and local8 (Autonomous Systems) ASes peering at an IXP in a country and dividing it by the number of allocated ASes in a country.
-PeeringDB9 or Packet Clearing House (PCH)10 provides the number of unique local peers and the RIRs delegated file11 provides the total number of allocated ASes by country.
+The Peering Efficiency score of a country is calculated by taking the sum of all unique and local7 ASes peering at an IXP in a country and dividing it by the number of allocated and active (seen on the global routing table) ASes in a country.
+PeeringDB8 or Packet Clearing House (PCH)9 provides the number of unique local peers and the RIRs delegated file10 provides the total number of allocated ASes by country.